-If you know you're a person that's prone to anxiety, there are a myriad of steps you can take to mitigate the symptoms outside of and/or in addition to traditional therapy or prescription medication.
+If you know you're prone to anxiety or depression, there are myriad steps you can take to mitigate the symptoms in addition to traditional therapy or prescription medication.
 Spending time outside, exercising, meditation, deep breathing, drinking lots of water, curbing caffeine and alcohol intake, and getting plenty of sleep are just a few examples.

 "Two omega-3 fatty acids—eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA)—are thought to have the most potential to benefit people with mood disorders," writes Mischoulon.
 "Omega-3s can easily travel through the brain cell membrane and interact with mood-related molecules inside the brain.
 They also have anti-inflammatory actions that may help relieve depression."

-Speak with your doctor before considering supplementation with omega-3s, and head over to Harvard Health for more information.
+Speak with your doctor before considering supplementation with omega-3s.